umarhassan-mitodl/21m.542-january-iap-2010/content/video_galleries/classroom-sessions.md

 {{< tdclose >}}{{< tdopen >}}
 'Everything I needed to know I learned in 3.091' - using art, literature, music, and film to teach chemistry
 {{< tdclose >}}{{< tdopen >}}
-This talk was similar to one given at the MIT Alumni Association's 2010 Technology Day; see this [MIT World video](http://techtv.mit.edu/videos/16682-innovation-in-energy-storage-what-i-learned-in-3-091-was-all-i-needed-to-know) starting at ~15:00, after the discussion about energy and batteries.
+This talk was similar to one given at the MIT Alumni Association's 2010 Technology Day; see this {{% resource_link "26af014c-c948-448b-bd88-e73a0c259f32" "MIT World video" %}} starting at ~15:00, after the discussion about energy and batteries.
 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 E2
 {{< tdclose >}}{{< tdopen >}}